Electroblob77/Wizardry-Wiki/About-and-Credits.md

 - Make the spells useful, playable and balanced.
 Not so useless that players instantly switch to a sword, but not so overpowered that they never use a sword again.
 - Intuitive mechanics and a short set-up phase - a player should have access to novice spells at about the same stage as they get iron equipment.

 The real moment of inspiration came when I realised the spell system I had created would be perfect for expanding upon, allowing any number of new spells to be added later on should users grow tired of the ones in the base mod.
-That is... yet to happen, but perhaps that's because I'm still busy improving and adding to the main mod.
-I guess we'll see what happens in the future... who knows?
+Several fans have taken it upon themselves to write spell packs and other addons using this system - you can find links to these on wizardry's CurseForge page.

 ## Credits